Leadership Tips from Two Successful Entrepreneurs

 A single day of peace

-His book A Single Day of Peace serves as a guide for self-empowerment and how to climb to success in both business and personal endeavours.
+His book A Single Day of Peace serves as a guide for self-empowerment and how to climb to success in both business and personal endeavors.

 #1 Winning